-Following successes of revivals in England, Moody brought his methods to American cities.
-He was well received and ultimately expanded into the rural areas of America.
-The efforts were Grand and profitable bringing wealth and notoriety to himself and spanning a crop of others who felt they could cash-in on these new methods of bringing souls to the Lord.
+Following the successes of revivals in England, Moody brought his methods to American cities.
+He was well-received and ultimately expanded into the rural areas of America.
+The efforts were Grand and profitable bringing wealth and notoriety to himself and spanning a crop of others who felt they could cash in on these new methods of bringing souls to the Lord.

 Billy Sunday (November 19th, 1862 – November 6th, 1935)

 William Ashley “Billy Sunday” Sonntag was a popular outfielder in the National Baseball League during the 1880s, who eventually became one of the most celebrated and influential American evangelists of the first two decades of the 20th century.

 Billy Sunday was born near Ames, Iowa as the son of German immigrants, who anglicized their last name to “Sunday” when they settled in Chambersburg, Pennsylvania.
 His father died of disease five weeks after Billy’s birth.
 His mother: Mary Jane Sunday and her children moved in with her parents for a few years, and young Billy became close to his grandparents and especially his grandmother.
 Mary Jane Sunday later remarried, but her second husband soon deserted the family.
 When Billy Sunday was 10 years old, his impoverished mother sent him and an older brother to the Soldiers’ Orphans Home in Glenwood, Iowa, and later to the Iowa Soldiers’ Orphans’ Home in Davenport, Iowa.
 At the orphanage, Sunday gained orderly habits, a decent primary education, and the realization that he was a good athlete.